-SALSA XXVI will take place at the University of
+SALSA XXVII will take place at the University of

 Please send 300 to 500 word abstracts to email@example.com with the subject line

 "SALSA XXVII Abstract".